Quick Facts

 Should I grade my valuable Yu-Gi-Oh! cards?

 Yes, professional grading from PSA or BGS is essential for high-value Yu-Gi-Oh! cards.
-A PSA 10 Blue-Eyes White Dragon can sell for $25,000-$35,000, while an ungraded copy might only fetch $5,000-$8,000.
+A PSA 10 Blue-Eyes White Dragon can sell for $30,000 or more, while an ungraded copy might only fetch a few thousand.
 Grading provides authentication, condition certification, and significantly increases resale value.
 Use the Bank TCG app to pre-grade your cards and determine if grading is worth the investment.

 How can I tell if my Yu-Gi-Oh! card is a 1st Edition?